jasonhoi/Money/README.md

 ## Introduction

-A Money value type designed for C#, noted that since it is designed to be immutable-alike, you may need to cocnern about performance when doing long calculation on Money objects.
+A Money value type designed for C#, noted that since it is designed to be immutable-alike, you may need to concern about performance when doing long calculation with Money objects.

 ### Features